Technologists with privacy skills are in high demand.

 - Guidance from our expert facilitator

-- IAPP textbook (digital copy + hard copy shipped within Australia)
+- IAPP textbook (digital copy + hard copy shipped within Australia and to NZ)

-- Comprehensive course notes (digital copy + hard copy of Participant Guide shipped within Australia)
+- Comprehensive course notes, and sample exam questions, in a Participant Guide (digital copy + hard copy shipped within Australia and to NZ)

 - Exam voucher, and